 Amanda DiOrio Lynde ’08 has joined Hull Barrett as an associate in the Litigation Practice Group.
 Amanda will work in the firm’s Augusta, Ga., office and will focus on general civil litigation with an emphasis on medical malpractice defense, hospital liability litigation and long-term care facility litigation.
 Previously, she worked at Anderson, Rasor & Partners in Chicago.

-Patricia R. Foley ’09 has been appointed general chairman of the annual National Coin and Currency Convention, sponsored by the Professional Currency Dealers Association, Nov.
+Patricia R. Foley ’09 was named bourse chair of the Central States Numismatic Society, a position she will assume at the conclusion of the society’s convention in April 2013.
+She is currently the society’s deputy bourse chair.
+Earlier this year, Patricia was appointed general chairman of the annual National Coin and Currency Convention, sponsored by the Professional Currency Dealers Association, Nov.
 8-11 in Rosemont, Ill.
-Patricia operates the Law Office of Patricia R. Foley in Milwaukee.
-She also serves on the staff of the New York International Numismatic Convention and is deputy bourse chairman for the Central States Numismatic Society anniversary convention.
+Patricia also serves on the staff of the New York International Numismatic Convention.
+She operates the Law Office of Patricia R. Foley in Milwaukee.

 For more information, contact Bob Mihalek, communication specialist at the University of Dayton School of Law, at 937-229-4683 or firstname.lastname@example.org.